decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 •	Once approved, Decred Evangelists can represent the Decred project and solicit business partnerships on behalf of the ecosystem,

-•	A Decred Evangelist role is valid for 12 calendar months, and upon expiry must be renewed;  the community should only renew the contracts of evangelists who have delivered results,
+•	A Decred Evangelist role is valid for 12 calendar months, and upon expiry must be renewed;  the community should only renew the tenures of evangelists who have delivered results,

 _(2) Decred Evangelists would be focused on the following goals:_